khmaher/SNPs-discovery-for-Fluidigm/README.md

  If you are using publicly available data accessible from the [SRA](https://www.ncbi.nlm.nih.gov/sra) you can use the following script to download this to the HPC.

   <b>The command line arguments you must supply are:</b><br>
-  - a file containing a list of SRR names/numbers for the samples you want to download (-f)
+  - a file containing a list of SRR names/numbers for the samples you want to download which should be located in your raw_data folder (-f)
   <br><br>

- An example file in the format needed for the script to work can be found in the 'scripts' directory called 'SRR_names.txt'.
+ An example file in the format needed for the script to work can be found in the 'scripts' directory called 'SRR_names_example.txt'.

   ```
- qsub 02_download_data.sh -f SRR_names_example.txt
+ qsub scripts/02_download_data.sh -f SRR_names_example.txt
   ```
    <br>